cchellaf/SBARThez/README.md

 # SBARThez
-Official code for the abstractive summarization model SBARThez
+Official code for the paper "Using Multimodal and Language-Agnostic Sentence Embeddings for Abstractive Summarization"